Module ngx_http_proxy_module

 proxy_busy_buffers_size 8k|16k;

 When buffering of responses from the proxied server is enabled, limits the total size of buffers that can be busy sending a response to the client while the response is not yet fully read.
-In the mean time, the rest of the buffers can be used for reading a response and, if needed, buffering part of a response to a temporary file.
-By default, size is limited by two buffers set by the proxy_buffer_size and proxy_buffers directives.
+In the meantime, the rest of the buffers can be used for reading the response and, if needed, buffering part of the response to a temporary file.
+By default, size is limited by the size of two buffers set by the proxy_buffer_size and proxy_buffers directives.

 proxy_cache off;

-Defines a zone used for caching.
+Defines a shared memory zone used for caching.
 The same zone can be used in several places.
+Parameter value can contain variables (1.7.9).
 The off parameter disables caching inherited from the previous configuration level.

 Defines conditions under which the response will not be taken from a cache.
 If at least one value of the string parameters is not empty and is not equal to “0” then the response will not be taken from the cache: